-Applicants who meet the general entry requirements that applied prior to 1 July 2007, i.e. at least 120 credits or the equivalent, meet the current general entry requirements up to and including 30 July 2015.
+Applicants who meet the general entry requirements that applied in respect to admission to third-cycle studies prior to 1 July 2007, i.e. first-cycle studies of at least 120 credits or the equivalent, knowledge acquired in some other system either within Sweden or abroad, shall also be considered to meet the current general entry requirements for admission to third-cycle studies, up to and including the end of June 2015.
+(Higher Education Ordinance, Chapter 12, Paragraph 11)